 Private and family foundations and state and local government agencies are important investors in Music of the Baroque.
 In addition to supporting concert performances, radio broadcasts, and recordings, our institutional supporters fund Music of the Baroque’s “Strong Voices” arts education program, which helps strengthen high school choral music programs in low-income communities and provides voice lessons, master classes, and in-school concerts for students who lack the resources to pursue their musical aspirations.
 The Illinois Arts Council and the Chicago Department of Cultural Affairs are Music of the Baroque’s long-time public partners.
-Contact Mary Siegel, Development Manager, for more information.
+Contact Jason Givan, Director of Development, for more information.

 Music of the Baroque offers a variety of sponsorship opportunities to Chicago-area corporations and small businesses.
-In addition to demonstrating their commitment to the arts and gaining exposure to an affluent, educated audience, sponsors receive a range of benefits including print and online recognition, logo visibility, on-site signage, and the chance to entertain valued clients at Music of the Baroque performances and our annual Gala Benefit, A Musical Feast.
+In addition to demonstrating their commitment to the arts and gaining exposure to an affluent, educated audience, sponsors receive a range of benefits including print and online recognition, logo visibility, on-site signage, and the chance to entertain valued clients at Music of the Baroque performances and our annual Gala Benefit, Baroque Beautiful.
 Contact Declan McGovern, Executive Director, for more information.

-A Musical Feast is an elegant evening of dining and dancing with a very special performance by members of the Music of the Baroque Chorus and Orchestra.
-Please contact Development Manager Mary Siegel about next year's event.
+Baroque Beautiful will be an at-home gala with a very special performance by members of the Music of the Baroque Chorus and Orchestra.
+Please contact Director of Development Jason Givan about the 2020 gala benefit.

 Music of the Baroque supports choral education at Chicago public high schools through its “Strong Voices” arts education program.